-I am an independent information security consultant, expert witness, professional speaker, and writer with over 30 years of experience in IT – the last 23 of which I’ve dedicated to information security.
-Before starting Principle Logic in 2001, I served in various information technology and security roles for several healthcare, e-commerce, financial firms, educational institutions, and consulting organizations.
+I am an independent information security consultant, expert witness, professional speaker, and writer with over 34 years of experience in IT – the last 28 of which I’ve dedicated to information security.
+Before starting Principle Logic in 2001, I served in various information technology and security roles for

-I have appeared on CNN television as an information security expert and have been quoted in the Wall Street Journal, Entrepreneur Magazine, Fortune Small Business, Men’s Health, Women’s Health, Woman’s Day,and Inc. Magazine’s technology site IncTechnology.com.
+I have appeared on CNN television and CBS Radio as an information security expert and have been quoted in the Wall Street Journal, Entrepreneur Magazine, Fortune Small Business, Men’s Health, Women’s Health, Woman’s Day, and Inc. Magazine’s IncTechnology.com.
 My work has also been referenced by the PCI Security Standards Council in their Data Security Standard Wireless Guidelines.
-I have presented at seminars and conferences hundreds of times and have been a top-rated information security speaker at shows for TechTarget, Gartner, RSA, ISACA, and others.
-I focus my speaking services on information security seminars, panels, and keynoting IT and information security-related shows.
-Additionally, I’ve performed hundreds of webcasts for TechTarget, Ziff-Davis, and other publishers.
+I am a well-regarded information security speaker and have keynoted, presented workshops, and served as a panelist at seminars and conferences hundreds of times for groups such as TechTarget, Gartner, RSA, ISACA, and ALAS.
+Additionally, I’ve performed hundreds of webcasts for TechTarget, Spiceworks Ziff Davis, and other outlets.

-I have written/co-written 12 information security books including one of the all-time best-selling information security books Hacking For Dummies (currently in its 5th edition) as well as Hacking Wireless Networks For Dummies, Point-of-Sale Security For Dummies, Next-Generation IPS For Dummies, HP Converged Infrastructure For Dummies, PCI Cardholder Data Protection For Dummies, Identity & Access Management For Dummies, Securing the Mobile Enterprise For Dummies, and Laptop Encryption For Dummies (all by Wiley), The Definitive Guide to Email Management and Security and Implementation Strategies for Fulfulling and Maintaining IT Compliance (Realtimepublishers.com), as well as the brand new The Practical Guide to HIPAA Privacy and Security Compliance (2nd edition) and Healthcare Information Systems, 2nd edition (Auerbach).
-In addition, I am technical editor of the books Network Security For Dummies and CISSP For Dummies (Wiley) as well as over a dozen books and whitepapers for Realtimepublishers.com.
+I have written/co-written 12 information security books including one of the all-time best-selling information security books Hacking For Dummies (currently in its 7th edition) as well as Hacking Wireless Networks For Dummies, Point-of-Sale Security For Dummies, Next-Generation IPS For Dummies, HP Converged Infrastructure For Dummies, PCI Cardholder Data Protection For Dummies, Identity & Access Management For Dummies, Securing the Mobile Enterprise For Dummies, and Laptop Encryption For Dummies (all by Wiley), The Definitive Guide to Email Management and Security and Implementation Strategies for

-I have written 37 whitepapers and over 1,000 articles on information security.
-I am a regular contributor of security content for SearchSecurity.com (also their resident application security expert), SearchSoftwareQuality.com, SearchEnterpriseDesktop.com, Ziff Davis’Toolbox.com, IBM’s Security Intelligence blog, and Rapid7’s Security Street blog.
-I have also written for Information Security Magazine, Security Technology Executive, CSOOnline.com, and Computerworld.com.
-In addition, I’m the creator and author of the Security On Wheels information security audio programs providing security learning for IT professionals on the go.
-You can follow me on YouTube, on Twitter (@kevinbeaver) and connect with me on LinkedIn.
+I have written 37 whitepapers and over 1,300 articles on information security.
+I am a regular contributor of security content for TechTarget’s SearchSecurity.com.
+I have also written for Spiceworks Ziff Davis, Information Security Magazine, Security Technology Executive, CSOOnline.com, and Computerworld.com.

-I also serve as a faculty member for the Institute of Applied Network Security where I specialize in incident response and recovery, governance/risk/compliance, and application security.
+I serve as a faculty member (consultant) for the Institute of Applied Network Security (IANS) where I specialize in incident response and recovery, application security, and vulnerability management.
+I also serve as an Industry Advisory Board member for Kennesaw State University’s Department of Computer Engineering.
+I am the founder and past president of the Technology Association of Georgia’s Information Security Society.

 I earned my bachelor’s degree in Computer Engineering Technology from Southern College of Technology and my master’s degree in Management of Technology from Georgia Tech.
 I also hold the Certified Information Systems Security Professional (CISSP) certification which I obtained in 2001.